Biotin

 Different brands may contain additional ingredients such as collagen or minerals, with specific dosages adjusted according to manufacturer instructions.

-In terms of drug classification, biotin is also called "Vitamin B7" and participates in energy metabolism alongside other B-vitamins such as B1 and B12.
-Its drug code in pharmacopoeias is listed as "Biotinum," and the international non-proprietary name is "Biotin."
+In terms of drug classification, biotin is also called "Vitamin B7" and participates in energy metabolism alongside other B vitamins (such as B1 and B12).
+Its drug code in pharmacopoeia is listed as "Biotinum," and the international non-proprietary name is "Biotin."

 Drug Classification

 Biotin belongs to the water-soluble vitamin category, classified under the B-complex vitamins.
-According to drug classification systems, it is categorized as a "metabolic adjunct" and "nutritional supplement," alongside folic acid, niacin, and other B-vitamins.
+According to drug classification systems, it is categorized as an "Metabolic Auxiliary" and "Nutritional Supplement," sharing the same group as folic acid, niacin, and other B vitamins.

 Pharmacologically, biotin participates in the activity of carboxylase systems, promoting fatty acid synthesis, gluconeogenesis, and amino acid metabolism.
-This characteristic makes it particularly valuable in treating lipid metabolism disorders or congenital metabolic defects.
+This characteristic gives it particular clinical value in treating lipid metabolism disorders or congenital metabolic defects.

 Indications